Forming a US LLC from India: Complete Guide (2026)

 - Maintenance of relatives abroad

-Investing in a US LLC is a permitted use of LRS — unlike China's forex quota, which explicitly prohibits overseas equity investment under the personal facilitation allowance.
-This is a significant structural advantage for Indian founders.
+Investing in a US LLC is a permitted use of LRS.
+This is a genuine structural advantage for Indian founders.
+China's $50,000 personal forex quota, by contrast, explicitly prohibits overseas equity investment.

 ODI (Overseas Direct Investment) Route

-For investments that exceed casual LRS limits or involve more complex structures, the RBI's Overseas Investment Rules, 2022 and the Foreign Exchange Management (Overseas Investment) Regulations, 2022 provide the framework.
+For investments that exceed LRS limits or involve more complex structures, the RBI's Overseas Investment Rules, 2022 provide the framework.

 Key provisions: